Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 #### Frequent User
 8. Check for any new features.
 9. Provide feedback and suggestions to the website host.
+10. To be able to return to the homepage if taken to a 'broken' page of the site.

 ## Design